 Mozart’s Magic Flute premiered on September 1791.

-1791, 1791, what was happening with Freemasonry in 1791, “oh that is right” the newly formed America, the French Revolution, and liberalism sweeping across the old and new world… and the Death of Wolfgang Amadeus Mozart on December 5th, 1791.
-Crazy time to be alive.
+1791, 1791, what was happening with Freemasonry in 1791?
+“Oh that is right,” the newly formed America, the French Revolution, and Liberalism swept across the old and new world.
+Wolfgang Amadeus Mozart died on December 5th, 1791.
+It was an interesting time to be alive.

-Anyway, Mozart’s Magic Flute was fairly well received, but in those times sentiment was shifting away from more radical forms of liberalism and toward right-wing traditional and social conservatism.
-By June of 1795, an order came down to close all Masonic lodges and other secret societies, and Freemasonry ceased to exist in Mozart’s Austria for more than a century.
-Likewise, in America the Anti-Masonic Party forced most Masons into the major parties as sentiment became puritanical like it had so many times before and has so many times since.
+Mozart’s Magic Flute was fairly well received, but in those times, the sentiment was shifting away from the more radical forms of liberalism and toward a right-wing traditional and social conservatism.
+By June of 1795, an order came down to close all Masonic lodges and other secret societies, and Freemasonry ceased to exist openly in Mozart’s Austria for more than a century.
+Likewise, in America, the Anti-Masonic Party forced most Masons into the major parties as sentiment became puritanical as it had so many times before and had so many times since.

-Mozart, Music and Masonic Symbolism: An Exploration for the Unintiated.
-Mozart liked to Waltz on people’s toes, he was Genius and in retrospect whimsical… but he also died rather young after writing perhaps the most blatantly anti-establishment bit of theatre outside of Cato, a tragedy.
+Mozart, Music and Masonic Symbolism: An Exploration for the Uninitiated.
+Mozart liked to Waltz on people’s toes, he was Genius and in retrospect whimsical, but he also died young after writing perhaps the most blatantly anti-establishment bit of theater outside of Cato, a tragedy.

-FACT: Schikaneder and Mozart were Masons as was Ignaz Alberti, the engraver and printer of the first libretto (the engraving is very masonic, see here)… so were nearly all the leaders of the French Revolution, and George Washington, Benjamin Franklin, and Thomas Jefferson, and… well the list goes on, but after the persecution rampant of the Anti-Mason party by American anti-Masons and the decline of Masonry in Europe due to the European Conservatives (you know, just around the end of Mozart’s time), people typically don’t talk about it that much.
-As the play eludes, “the children of the Queen of the Night have their knives out for the Brotherhood of the Light”… and like the Magic Flute, it is only sort-of-kind-of-half-funny to be persecuted by people with this and this in their back pocket.
+FACT: Schikaneder and Mozart were Masons as was Ignaz Alberti, the engraver and printer of the first libretto.
+The engraving is filled with Masonic imagery.
+Nearly all the leaders of the French Revolution, and George Washington, Benjamin Franklin, and Thomas Jefferson, and. many others were Masons.
+After the rampant persecution of Masonry by American anti-Masons and the decline of Masonry in Europe due to the European Conservatives around the end of Mozart’s time, Masonry slipped out of the public eye.
+As the play eludes, “the children of the Queen of the Night have their knives out for the Brotherhood of the Light.”
+As in the Magic Flute, it is not funny to be persecuted by people with this and this in their back pocket.

-TIP: Illuminati = the Illuminated or “Enlightened”.
-Likewise, Freemasons = an intellectual group originally centered around building (it takes smarts to build perfectly, plus it is an excuse for intellectuals to meet).
-It is easy to see why secret groups of intellectuals who aren’t blatantly worshiping the state deity and/or the King-o-the-day can be scary and mistaken for “satanists”, and one can understand why they keep themselves secret (it is self preservation and ritual, not conspiracy per-say)… but when you realize that most of our intellectual forefathers from George Washington, to Thomas Jefferson, to Wolfgang Amadeus Mozart, to John Locke related to these longstanding philosophical ideas centered around lifting up mankind to his best self (AKA Aristotelian virtue theory), it kind of poo-poos all over the idea that they are, as a whole, “evil serpent worshipers”.
-Their mission is to defeat the serpent, not to worship it above goodness, empathy, and reason (I mean, just watch the opera, pick up a Tarot deck, check out astrology, read any philosophical text, take a closer look at Bible as metaphor… all good people are generally on the same page).
+TIP: Illuminati were the Illuminated or “Enlightened.”
+Likewise, Freemasons were an intellectual group originally centered on building.
+It takes a great deal of knowledge to build well and it provides an excuse for intellectuals to meet.
+It is easy to see why secret groups of intellectuals who did not necessarily worship the accepted deity or the King could be scary.
+Masons were mistaken for “Satanists,” so one can understand why they kept their organization secret.
+Secrecy equaled self-preservation, not conspiracy per-say.
+Most of our intellectual ancestors from George Washington to Thomas Jefferson, to Wolfgang Amadeus Mozart, to John Locke all related to the longstanding philosophical Masonic idea of lifting up people to their best selves (AKA Aristotelian virtue theory).
+This makes it hard to accept the idea that they are “evil serpent worshipers.”
+Their mission is to defeat the serpent, not to worship it above goodness, empathy, and reason.
+If you watch the opera, pick up a Tarot deck, examine astrology, read any philosophical text, or take a closer look at the many religious texts, you will find similar themes.
 This doesn’t make everyone who acts in the name of enlightenment, liberalism, masonry, or anyone “Illuminated” inherently good or bad.
-It is just, well you can see how populist nativist Anti-Mason sentiment complicates our ability to say things clearly and not speak in metaphor filled opera in any era.
+You can see how populist nativist Anti-Masonic sentiment complicated our ability to see the world clearly and avoid metaphor-filled opera.
 See the Age of Enlightenment and Freemasonry, by W.Bro.
 Ronald Paul Ng.

-FACT: Mozart popularized the coloratura, writing in a “very high” part for his sister-in-law Josepha Weber who played the original Queen of the Night at 32.
+FACT: Mozart popularized the coloratura part, writing in a “very high” voice, for his sister-in-law Josepha Weber who played the original Queen of the Night at 32.
 Both arias of the Queen of the Night, “O zittre nicht, mein lieber Sohn” (AKA Oh, tremble not, my dear son) and “Der Hölle Rache kocht in meinem Herzen“(AKA the Queen of the Night Aria as shown below AKA Hell’s vengeance boils in my heart) require high F6, rare in opera.

 Queen of Night [English Version].
 This is one of the more famous parts of the Opera.

 The Magic Flute (6/6) (English Subtitles).
-The last 1/6th of the Opera including “Pa–, pa–, pa–” – the somewhat famous Papageno and Papagena song and the clearly Masonic ending where to be clear kindness, wisdom, enlightenment, reason, and brotherhood defeat the darkness and win the day (oh, how awful and scary, can we persecute this and call it Satanist yet?!
-My pitchfork is burning a hole in my back pocket with all this rational metaphor talk…).
+The last 1/6th of the Opera including “Pa–, pa–, pa–” – the somewhat famous Papageno and Papagena song and the clearly Masonic ending where wisdom, enlightenment, reason and brotherhood defeat the darkness and win the day.
+(Oh, how awful and scary!
+Can we persecute this and call it Satanist yet?
+My pitchfork is burning a hole in my back pocket with all this rational metaphor discussion.)

-FACT: Other works that are related to masonic metaphor include Frankenstein, or the Modern Prometheus.
-That book uses the monster as a metaphor for the French Revolution.
-It is from this thoughtful angle that we can ask the complex question “How can a thing be at once so powerful, so virtuous and magnificent, yet so vicious and base?”
+FACT: Other works that are related to Masonic metaphor include Frankenstein, or the Modern Prometheus.
+The monster is used as a metaphor for the French Revolution.
+Considering these metaphors, we can ask a complex question.
+“How can a thing be at once so powerful, so virtuous and magnificent, yet so vicious and base?”